xalanq/cf-tool/README.md

 Command:
   Execution order is:
     - before_script   (execute once)
     - script          (execute number of samples times)
     - after_script    (execute once)
   You can set one of before_script and after_script to empty string, meaning not executing.
+You have to run your program in script(standard input/output).

   You can insert some placeholders in your commands.
 When execute these commands, cf will replace all placeholders by following rules: